Close

 Public health humanities reading group

-Are you interested in joining an online reading group, to discuss new or key texts and to meet other folks interested in public health and the humanities?
-If so, please get in touch: our semi-regular reading group will be starting in late 2023.
-To find out more, contact Hannah Elizabeth.
+Are you interested in joining an informal reading group, to discuss new or key texts and to meet other folks interested in public health and the humanities?

-Teaching the humanities in public health: working group
+Teaching arts and humanities in public health: working groups

 If you’d like to stay up to date with news of future activities and events, please join our mailing list!